workflow tools small-min

 Iteration Three: A form that opens in an additional panel

-I workshopped this idea with the Director of Engineering (aka my boss at Entera) while we were discussing ideas for a concurrent project I was assigned to.
+I workshopped this idea with the Director of Engineering while we were discussing ideas for a concurrent project I was assigned to.
 There had been multiple user requests to add an expand button to the accordions in the left-side menu on the home detail page, since some of these were very info/text heavy and took a long time to scroll through to find key information.

 We realized we could expand this idea to the underwriting wizard project by: